 Radioactivity in the United States From Japanese Nuclear Plants

 No, there is no need for concern.
-The information we have now tells us that no harmful levels1 of radioactivity will arrive in the United States from the failed Japanese nuclear power plants.
+The information we have now tells us that no harmful levels1 of radioactivity have arrived in the United States from the failed Japanese nuclear power plants.
 Radioactive plumes2 that are being generated are dissipating with time as they cross the vastness of the Pacific Ocean.

-In spite of this reassurance, thousands of people are purchasing potassium iodide (KI), a substance that blocks radioactive iodine (which may be in the plumes and is a potential cause of cancer) from accumulating in the thyroid gland.
+In spite of this reassurance, thousands of people purchased potassium iodide (KI), a substance that blocks radioactive iodine (which was present in the airborne plumes and is a potential cause of cancer) from accumulating in the thyroid gland.
 Medical experts state that there is no need for that in the United States.
 In fact, use of KI could have an adverse medical effect on people with specific allergies and other ailments.

 For more information on the Japanese nuclear reactors, see our Fukushima section on our Health Physics Society Website.